You Ask, We Answer

 I am currently on vacation outside Tigard—can I return?

-marissa asked about 4 years agoYes.
+marissa asked over 5 years agoYes.
 You should maintain physical distancing on your way home, and then you will be subject to the limitations in this Executive Order.
 If you prefer to stay at your current location, you are encouraged to follow this Executive Order while outside of Oregon in order to protect yourself and others.

 State of Oregon,City of TigardState of Oregon City of Tigard -